AlessandroZ/BeRoot/Linux/README.md

 If you have never heard about Unix wildcards, I suggest you read this very well explained [article](https://www.defensecode.com/public/DefenseCode_Unix_WildCards_Gone_Wild.txt).
 Using wildcards could lead into code execution if this one is not well called.

 For our example, we want to get a shell ("sh") using the __tar__ command to execute code on the server.
-As explained on the LOLBin section, we could get it doing:
+As explained on the GTFOBins section, we could get it doing:
 ```
 tar cf archive.tar * --checkpoint=1 --checkpoint-action=exec=sh
 ```